Cheapest car insurance in Alabama for a bad driving record

 Cheapest car insurance in Alabama with a reckless driving conviction

-State Farm has the cheapest rates for drivers with reckless driving convictions at $1,934 a year.
+State Farm offers the most affordable rates for drivers with reckless driving convictions, averaging $1,934 per year.

 CompanyAverage annual premium for clean recordAnnual premium for reckless driving